 Then, choose the directory containing the project to be imported.

 What happens now depends upon the nature of the project.
-If the project was already set up for use with Android Studio, or at least with Gradle for Android, the Android Studio-specific files will be created (or updated) in the project directory.
+If the project was already set up for use with Android Studio, or at least with the Android Gradle Plugin, the Android Studio-specific files will be created (or updated) in the project directory.

-However, if the project was not set up for Android Studio or Gradle for Android, but does
+However, if the project was not set up for Android Studio (or at least for the Android Gradle Plugin), but does

 have Eclipse project files (or at least a